 One Manhattan Square, Rochester, New York 14607

-The RMSC Museum & Science Center’s “Sensory Sundays” provide activities, fidget toys, and adaptive equipment to enjoy exhibits in a safe, controlled environment.
-Keep a look out for future Sensory Sundays or other sensory friendly events at the RMSC by visiting their website.
+The Rochester Museum & Science Center’s “Sensory Sundays” provide activities, fidget toys, and adaptive equipment to enjoy exhibits in a safe, controlled environment.
+Keep a lookout for future Sensory Sundays or other sensory-friendly events at the RMSC by visiting their website.

 Mendon Ponds Park